ReinMeer Aomori

 ReinMeer Aomori (ラインメール青森, Rainmēru Aomori) is a Japanese football club based in Aomori, the capital city of Aomori Prefecture.
-They currently play in the Japan Football League, the Japanese fourth tier of league football.
-Their team colour is blue.
+It currently play in the Japan Football League, Japanese fourth tier of league football.
+The team colour is blue.

 History

 Founded in 1995, ReinMeer Aomori was managed by Aomori City Football Association, which picked players from existing clubs.
-The name was originated by the mix of two German, Rein (clean) and Meer (sea).
+The name was originated by the mix of two German word, "rein" (clean) and "Meer" (sea).
 The name was picked to symbolize the nature of Aomori.
-The logo features the main protagonist of Aomori Nebuta Matsuri.
+The logo is the main protagonist of the Aomori Nebuta Matsuri festival.

-In 2016, they played for the first time in Japan Football League (in which they are going to play their 8th season on 2023) and ReinMeer hopes to reach J1 League by 2030.
+In 2016, the club played for the first time in the Japan Football League and hopes to reach the J1 League by 2030.

+In 2025, they pulled off a giant-killing feat by defeating Yokohama F Marinos in the second round of the Emperor's Cup by a score of 2-0.

 Stadiums

+The home stadium that was applied for and registered during the J.League Centennial Concept Club era is the New Aomori Prefecture General Sports Park Athletic Stadium (Kakuhiro Group Athletic Stadium), but now the adjacent sports park ball game field is the main one.